LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 3.39.3
+*Released*: 19 April 2024
+- Issue 49792: Details tooltip sometimes cut off
+- Issue 50054: Stacked bar chart hover on total count displays incorrect info
+- DomainForm fix to use the propertyId in the DomainRow key for saved fields (helps with issues 49481 and 50076)
+- BaseModal to set document.body no-scroll on show

 ### version 3.39.2
 *Released*: 19 April 2024
 - Add clearSelected and replaceSelected to query API wrapper